 Regular maintenance in Autumn is particularly important for the smaller pond and patio container pond as you can accumulate significant amounts of rotting vegetation in a small volume of water.

-Manage any silt like this and never need to throw out the water and start afresh
+- Manage your container pond like this and never need to throw out the water and start afresh.

 Container ponds in Winter:

-In freezing temperatures make sure the water level is below the slanting edge of the rim so there is room for the water to turn to ice.
-It will go up into the space under the rim temporarily rather than forcing itself outward against the walls of the containers
+- In freezing temperatures make sure the water level is below the slanting edge of the rim so there is room for the water to turn to ice.
+It will go up into the space under the rim temporarily rather than forcing itself outward against the walls of the container.